tidymodels/tidymodels.org-legacy/content/start/tuning/index.markdown

 <img src="figs/best-tree-1.svg" width="768" />

 We can see that our "stubbiest" tree, with a depth of 1, is the worst model according to both metrics and across all candidate values of `cost_complexity`.
-Our deepest tree tested, with a depth of 15, did better.
-But, the best tree seems to be between these values with a tree depth of 4.
+Our deepest tree, with a depth of 15, did better.
+However, the best tree seems to be between these values with a tree depth of 4.
 The [`show_best()`](https://tidymodels.github.io/tune/reference/show_best.html) function shows us the top 5 candidate models by default:

 ```r